Mathias Rust: Moscow flight

 Rust crossed the Baltic coastline over Estonia and turned towards Moscow.
-At 14:29 he appeared on Soviet Air Defence Forces (PVO) radar and, after failure to reply to an IFF signal, was assigned combat number 8255.
-Three SAM battalions of 54th Air Defence Corps tracked him for some time, but failed to obtain permission to launch missiles at him.
-All air defences were brought to readiness and two interceptors were sent to investigate.
-At 14:48, near Gdov, MiG-23 pilot Senior Lieutenant A. Puchnin observed a white sport plane similar to a Yakovlev Yak-12 and asked for permission to engage, but was denied.
+At 14:29 he appeared on Soviet Air Defence Forces (PVO) radar and, after failure to reply to an Identification Friend or Foe (IFF) signal, was assigned combat number 8255.
+Three surface-to-air missile battalions of 54th Air Defence Corps tracked him for some time, but failed to obtain permission to launch missiles at him.
+All air defences were readied and two interceptors were sent to investigate.
+At 14:48, near Gdov, MiG-23 pilot Senior Lieutenant A. Puchnin observed a white sport airplane similar to a Yakovlev Yak-12 and asked for permission to engage, but was denied.

 The fighters lost contact with Rust soon after this.
 While they were being directed back to him, he disappeared from radar near Staraya Russa.
-West German magazine Bunte speculated that he might have landed there for some time, noting that he changed his clothes during his flight and that he took too much time to fly to Moscow considering his plane's speed and the weather conditions.
+West German magazine Bunte speculated that he might have landed there for some time, noting that he changed his clothes during his flight and that he took too much time to fly to Moscow considering his airplane's speed and the weather conditions.

-Air defence re-established contact with Rust's plane several times but confusion followed all of these events.
-The PVO system had shortly before been divided into several districts, which simplified management but created additional overhead for tracking officers at the districts' borders.
+Air defence re-established contact with Rust's plane several times but confusion resulted from all of these events.
+The PVO system had shortly before been divided into several districts, which simplified management but created additional work for tracking officers at the districts' borders.
 The local air regiment near Pskov was on maneuvers and, due to inexperienced pilots' tendency to forget correct IFF designator settings, local control officers assigned all traffic in the area friendly status, including Rust.

-Near Torzhok there was a similar situation, as increased air traffic was created by a rescue effort for an air crash the previous day.
-Rust, flying a slow propeller-driven aircraft, was confused with one of the helicopters taking part in the rescue.
-He was spotted several more times and given false friendly recognition twice.
-Rust was considered as a domestic training plane defying regulations, and was assigned the least priority by air defense.
+Near Torzhok, there was a similar situation, as increased air traffic was created by a search and rescue operation.
+Rust, flying a slow propeller-driven aircraft, was confused with one of the helicopters participating with the operation.
+He was detected several more times and given false friendly recognition twice.
+Rust was considered as a domestic training airplane defying regulations, and was assigned the least priority by air defense.